Prepping for #CreativeMornings. Here’s my caricature of Nhlanhla Mahlangu, along with the reference pic.Categories News

 My next step is to draw a very rough black line draft of the caricature in the space next to the photo.
 In this stage, I play around with what I want to exaggerate.
 I tend not to do classic caricature over-exaggerations, since I’m looking for recognisability, along with not insulting the subject.

-Once I’ve prodded the draft into something I like, I drop the opacity down to around 10%, then make a new layer above that.
+Once I’ve prodded the draft into something I like, I drop the opacity down to around 10%, then make a new layer above that, look kic restoration.
 I use the faint draft as a sort of tracing template.
 This allows me to make bold, simple strokes to find the right shapes.
-I have the reference pic next to this at all times so that I can "feel" how any particular line is supposed to be.
+I have the reference pic next to this at all times so that I can “feel” how any particular line is supposed to be.

 Once I have the linework done, I delete the draft layer, and start my colouring on a new layer below the linework.